Batik Solo step by step

 After the motif is finished, drape it or place the cloth on the cross

-Turn on the stove and put the candle in the pan and then heat the pan over low heat until all the wax melts.
+Turn on the stove put the candle in the pan and then heat the pan over low heat until all the wax melts.

 To keep the stove temperature stable, keep the heat low